Stockport County F.C.: History

-Football League years
+Football League

 Stockport County was formed in 1883 as Heaton Norris Rovers at McLaughlin's Cafe in Heaton Norris, by a group of pupils from Stockport Sunday School.
 After playing home matches in different parks in the Stockport area for several years, Rovers moved to Green Lane in 1889.
 This is recognised as their first official ground.
-The club changed its name to Stockport County in 1890 after the County Borough of Stockport.
+The club changed its name to Stockport County in 1890, the year after Stockport became a county borough.
 The team played in the Lancashire League and local cup competitions until 1900, when they gained admission to the Football League Second Division.

 Stockport left Green Lane in 1902 and moved to Edgeley Park, which was also home to rugby league club Stockport RFC.
 County finished in the bottom three for their first four seasons, and failed to gain re-election at the end of the 1903–04 season.
 After spending one season in the Lancashire Combination, the club was readmitted to the Football League.
 In October 1908, it was confirmed that Stockport County would become a 'limited liability company'.
 The team remained in the Second Division for seven years until the 1912–13 season, when they again had to seek re-election.
 Stockport gained 22 votes and retained their Football League status.

 David Ashworth was appointed as the team's first manager in 1914.
 After the outbreak of the First World War, competitive football was suspended.
-Stockport did, however, complete in the Lancashire section of the Wartime Football League, which was played from 1915–16 to 1918–19.
+Stockport did, however, compete in the Lancashire section of the Wartime Football League, which was played from 1915–16 to 1918–19.
 Ashworth managed County throughout the war until the end of 1919, when he joined Liverpool.

 The 1920–21 campaign saw Stockport finish bottom of the Second Division; however, instead of facing re-election, they were placed in the new Third Division North.
 The team won their first Football League title in 1921–22, when they defeated Darlington in front of 18,500 fans at Edgeley Park.
 The manager Albert Williams was presented with the trophy seven days later, before the final home game against Lincoln City.
 The club's goalkeeper Harry Hardy was called up for the England national team in 1924, and kept a clean sheet in a 4–0 win against Belgium.
 Stockport remained in the Third Division North during the 1920s, with two consecutive second-place finishes but failed to gain promotion.